 Please see the instructor if you have questions about writing – or doing – the homework assignments.
 If you are not sure if you have written a homework assignment properly, bring a draft with you to office hours for discussion.

 Important Academic Dates

 Wed., Oct.
-4: End of Late Drop period; last day to request Pass/Fail.
+3: End of Late Drop and Pass/Fail request.

 Sage is a very powerful free open source computer program for mathematical calculations.
 It is useful in calculus, linear algebra, differential equations, and much more; it does numerical and symbolic calculations, and both 2D and 3D graphics.

 Sage, which is a cloud-based program, can be accessed from any computer via a web browser.
 There are two ways to use Sage: the quick version and the full version.

 To use the quick version of Sage, which is good for simple computations and which does not require setting up an account, simply go to the website

 Although you don't need any prior knowledge of computer programming to use Sage, one of the advantages of Sage is that it is based upon the Python programming language, which is the language taught in Bard's Object Orient Programming course (CMSC 141).